rpng/rosbags/docs/topics/convert.rst

 Limitations
 -----------

-- Refuses to convert unindexed rosbag files, please reindex files before conversion
+- Refuses to convert unindexed rosbag1 files, please reindex files before conversion
 - Currently does not handle split bags
+- Only ROS2 default message types are supported when converting rosbag2 to rosbag1

 Usage
 -----